webda2l/symfony-docs/security.rst

           // ...
       }

 .. tip::

-    Using ``isGranted()`` checks authorization against the currently logged in user.
-If you need to check against a user that is not the one logged in or if checking authorization when the user session is not available in a CLI context (example: message queue, cronjob) ``isGrantedForUser()`` can be used to set the target user explicitly.
+    The ``isGranted()`` method checks authorization for the currently logged-in user.
+    If you need to check authorization for a different user or when the user session is unavailable (e.g., in a CLI context such as a message queue or cron job), you can use the ``isGrantedForUser()`` method to explicitly set the target user.

     .. versionadded:: 7.3